William Murray (died 1562): Career

 Murray was sympathetic to the Scottish Reformation.
 He was one of the Scottish aristocrats who accompanied Mary of Guise to France and England in 1550 at the conclusion of the Rough Wooing.
 In 1560, he was one of Lords of the Congregation who opposed Guise and French rule in Scotland.
-He signed a commission for the Treaty of Berwick which facilitated to entry of an English army into Scotland to fight at the siege of Leith.
+He signed a commission for the Treaty of Berwick which facilitated the entry of an English army into Scotland to fight at the siege of Leith.